bhavishyagopesh/gsoc_2017/README.md

 ### New benchmarks

-The present [performance-suite](https://github.com/python/performance) lacks benchmark for many of the common library modules.
+The present [performance-suite](https://github.com/python/performance) lacks benchmarks for many of the common library modules.

-1. zlib
+1. **zlib**

     This benchmark tries to measure basic `Compression` and `Decompression` using `zlib`.**This showed significant regression as length of binary string increased.** The code and the details to reproduce are in [this](https://bhavishyagopesh.github.io/Eighteenth-Post/) blog entry.

-2. math
+2. **math**

     This benchmark measures basic *math operations*.
 And here here `py2` comes out **faster**.
 [Here's](https://bhavishyagopesh.github.io/Nineteenth-Post/) blog entry for code and statistics.

-3. smtplib
+3. **smtplib**:

     The smtplib module defines an SMTP client session object that can be used to send mail to any Internet machine with an SMTP or ESMTP listener daemon.This benchmark measure that performance.
 [Here's](https://bhavishyagopesh.github.io/Nineteenth-Post/) the entry for code.Again **py3 regresses.**

-4. Concurrency benchmark and concurency primitives There are primarily two concurency primitives offered by `python` that are `threading` and `multiprocessing`.This benchmark tries to measure a same `number-crunching` task when done concurrently by "threading" and "multiprocessing" separately.
+4. **Concurrency benchmark and concurency primitives**:

+    There are primarily two concurency primitives offered by `python` that are `threading` and `multiprocessing`.This benchmark tries to measure a same `number-crunching` task when done concurrently by "threading" and "multiprocessing" separately.
 [Here's](https://bhavishyagopesh.github.io/Twentieth-Post/) the  benchmark that measures concurency and also the cost of creating `threading-objects`(*It is not of much use as-such*).

+## Future-Work:

+- Implementation of `cython`  modules.
+- Improving the portion of `ABC's` code as pointed above
+- Accumlating use-cases for newer benchmarks.

 ## Acknowledgements:
 1. @Botanic